vdresch/B3_companies/README.md

-# B3 tickers
+# B3 companies
 ### What it is
-This is a web scraping tool designed to get all the tickers from companies listed on B3 and save it as a CSV.
+This is a web scraping tool designed to get all the companies listed on B3 and save it as a CSV.

 ### How to use it
 The requirements for running the application are: